 The AMF derives small data security information and provides it to the SMF.
 The SMF stores the security information for the PDU session, enables indicated QoS flows and acknowledges to the AMF that they have been SDFP enabled.

+Editor’s note: The use of header compression and where is FFS.

 6.X.2.2 UE requested SDFP PDU session establishment